pierg/environments-rl/README.md

 should be very easy.
 If you wish to do this, you should take a look at the [gym_minigrid/minigrid.py](gym_minigrid/minigrid.py) source file.

+## Goap branch

+The goap branch include the action_planning solution.
+If action_plan is true in the json.
+If the goal is on the agent vision, the action_planner will create a safe plan to go to the goal.
+If the agent follow the plan, he will receive the on_plan multipliate by the number of steps which follow the plan.
+Else he will receive the off_plan reward  multipliate by the number of steps which follow the plan.

 ## Included Environments

 The environments listed below are implemented in the [gym_minigrid/envs](/gym_minigrid/envs) directory.